Spokiboi/Lumber_OS/document.md

 - `loop line_number`: Create a loop that goes to a specified line.
 Example: `loop 1 ;`

 ## Discord API Integration
-- `dcapi.load.userID skinName`: Load an avatar of a user.
-Example: `dcapi.load.12345 my_skin ;`
+- `dcapi.load. userID skinName`: Load an avatar of a user.
+Example: `dcapi.load.
+12345 my_skin ;`
-- `dcapi.action.skinName`: Switch to a skin already loaded by the script.
-Example: `dcapi.action.skin1 ;`
+- `dcapi.action. skinName`: Switch to a skin already loaded by the script.
+Example: `dcapi. action.skin1 ;`